How do I get more visitors to my site?

-Instagram has become one of my favourite ways to connect with readers and other food bloggers.
+Instagram has become one of my favorite ways to connect with readers and other food bloggers.
 I love how visual it is while remaining personal.
-Don't expect to get floods of traffic from Instagram; think about it as a tool for connecting, building trust and keeping your blog in your readers minds.
+Don't expect to get floods of traffic from Instagram; think about it as a tool for connecting, building trust, and keeping your blog in your readers' minds.

 Open a Twitter Account

 While Twitter remains my least used social media account, it is so important to have one.
 A large number of people use Twitter almost religiously, and you need to make sure they can find you on there.
 Tweet your newest posts (including a picture!), retweet recipes or other tweets you like, and comment when you have something to say.
 Take a few minutes, at least a couple of times a week, to build this community.